`Saxon Coins

 Early Anglo-Saxon Gold Coins

-WAu-7762: **Choice** Saxon Merovingian Gold Tremissis.
+WAu-8056: **Choice** Saxon Merovingian Gold Tremissis.
 Wico in Pontio (Quentovic), c.
 620-640.
 Tremissis (Gold, 13mm, 1.26g, 0h), Moneyer Dutta. +VVICCO FIT Laureate bust to right.
 Rev. DVTTA MONET, Cross on three steps.
 Belfort 4959.
 NM II p.
 55, 14.
 Prou 1125.
 Rare but rarer still being centrally struck and such good grade.
 Clear and well struck, good very fine or better.
 The Merovingian Dynasty was based in ancient Gaul (which is now France) and dates from the middle of the 5th century AD.
 The coins were very much trading pieces and many have been found in Britain as Saxon trade between the Continent and Britain was extremely robust.
 Similar examples have been found as far west as Cornwall and as far north as Northumbria.
 Ex Ian Millington (an expert on Anglo Saxon coinage), ex Silbury Coins (their ticket), ex DNW.
 You will not find a better example of this early Saxon gold coin.
-It really is a choice coin. £3,150 RESERVED
+It really is a choice coin.
+See the gold section

-WAu-7845: Early Anglo-Saxon English Crondall Gold Thrysma or Shilling.
+WAu-8089: Early Anglo-Saxon English Crondall Gold Thrysma or Shilling.
 Witman type with obverse bust right, a trident in front.
 Circa 620-45.
 The reverse has a blundered legend surrounding a crude cross with what is a very different 4th terminal to what we'd normally expect to see on this type.
 Sutherland type IV.1, Spink 753.
 Of excellent gold content - it was from this point onwards that the metal used for Saxon coinage was increasingly and progressively "watered down" with silver (the post Crondall and European types have that insipid gold colour about them) until by circa AD 660's, they were all entirely silver in metal content.
 Recorded on the E.M.C. database (2022-0426).
 The Crondall (Hampshire) Hoard of 1828 was the single largest hoard of Anglo-Saxon gold coins found prior to the 21st century.
 It comprised 97 gold coins, together with three unstruck gold planchets and one gold-plated object that could have been a coin forgery.
 Of the 97 coins, 73 were Anglo-Saxon Thrymsa and 24 were Merovingian or Frankish tremissis.
 The consensus amongst historians is that hoard dates from between AD 635 and about AD 650.
 The coins are now in the collection of the Ashmolean Museum at Oxford.
 Of the 73 Thrysmas, x4 in the hoard had the same obverse die as the coin listed here.
 All Crondall "Native Anglo-Saxon" type Thrysmas as rare - even the late "two emperors" type, which is invariably the one to turn up, is rare as very few gold Saxon coins were minted and hardly any survived - it would only be through hoards or casual field losses.
-An extremely important and significant Anglo-Saxon gold coin. £5,495 RESERVED
+This is an extremely important and significant Anglo-Saxon gold coin.
+See the gold section

 Early Anglo-Saxon Silver Sceats